-This week I’m featuring: The Museum of Brands, Dalston House and 19 Princelet Street.
+This week I’m featuring: The Museum of Brands and 19 Princelet Street.

 The Museum of Brands may not be the most exciting name but it is a treasure trove of memorabilia.
 It has grown from one man’s passion for collecting to a museum with 12,000 original items housed in a Notting Hill mews.
 You follow a chronological path through the decades of consumer culture from the 1890s to the point where every visitor will exclaim ‘I don’t believe it – I had one of those’!

 The cabinets are arranged by decade so it’s a bit of a history lesson as well as chance to see hundreds of brands, the ones that have come and gone and the ones that have stood the test of time with only a few changes.
 They have a fun shop where you can take home all kinds of retro souvenirs.
 I must admit to having taken a few sneaky photos so here’s are a few – through glass cabinets, unfortunately!